 The church is a single-nave, orientated building, with the adjacent chapel of the literar brotherhood from the beginning of the seventeenth century, a four-sided tower and sacristy from the north.
 The chancel is slightly lower and narrower than the nave, polygonally closed and reinforced with buttresses.
+Between them are large ogival windows, not spayed, but with the edges profiled with quarter-grooved concaves.
 The gothic sacristy door made of iron sheet from the first half of the 15th century, is noteworthy.

 Maluśkiewicz P., Gotyckie kościoły w Wielkopolsce, Poznań 2008.